peter-wangxu/goock/README.md

 #### Extend a already connected device

-Sometimes, the device can be extend on the storage system, while the device size is not awared from the host side, in this case, a host side rescan is needed.
+Sometimes, the device needs be extended on the storage system, while host was not aware of size change immediately, in this case, a host side rescan is needed.

 ```go
 package main